Healpyxel

 process_partition (gdf, nside:int, mode:str, base_index:int|None=None,

-cell_psf=None, combine_method='multiply')
+combine_method='multiply')

-Args: gdf: GeoDataFrame partition nside: HEALPix nside parameter mode: ‘strict’ or ‘fuzzy’ assignment mode base_index: Base index for source_id generation lon_convention: Longitude convention - ‘0_360’ for [0,360) or ‘minus_plus180’ for [-180,180)*
+Args: gdf: GeoDataFrame or DataFrame partition nside: HEALPix nside parameter mode: ‘strict’ or ‘fuzzy’ assignment mode base_index: Base index for global source_id generation lon_convention: ‘minus_plus180’ or ‘0_360’ lon_col: Longitude column name (if None, use geometry) lat_col: Latitude column name (if None, use geometry) data_psf, cell_psf: Optional PSF functions combine_method: How to combine PSF weights

 add_psf_weights_to_sidecar